What Is Anorexia Nervosa?

-Almost everyone worries about gaining too much weight.
-But in some people the worry becomes obsessive, causing a condition called anorexia nervosa.
+Many people worry about gaining too much weight.
+But in some people the worry becomes obsessive, resulting in a condition called anorexia nervosa.
 Anorexia nervosa is an eating disorder that can result in severe weight loss.
-The obsessive worry focuses on body weight and the food you eat.
+A person with anorexia is preoccupied with calorie intake and weight.

-People with anorexia nervosa may exercise excessively.
-They may eat an extremely low calorie diet.
-Those affected by anorexia nervosa have an excessive fear of gaining weight.
+People with anorexia nervosa eat an extremely low calorie diet and have an excessive fear of gaining weight.
 They often feel better about themselves when they lose weight.
-According to the National Alliance on Mental Illness, anorexia is most commonly diagnosed in adolescent women, but it’s been diagnosed in children as young as age seven and adults as old as 80.
-(NAMI)
+They may also exercise excessively.
+Anorexia is most commonly diagnosed in adolescent women, but it’s been diagnosed in older and younger women and in men.

 Those with anorexia nervosa lose weight and maintain their extremely low weight in different ways.
 While some put severe restrictions on their calorie intake, others exercise excessively.
-Some employ a binge and purge method, similar to that used by those with bulimia.
-Others use laxatives, vomiting, or diuretics to eliminate food they’ve eaten.
-If you have anorexia nervosa, your symptoms will likely include:
+Some employ a binge and purge method similar to that used by those with bulimia.
+Others use laxatives, vomiting, or diuretics to rid themselves of calories.
+If you have anorexia nervosa, your symptoms may include:

 - skin that is yellow or blotchy and covered with soft, fine hairs

 - more than three cycles without a period

 - pushing food around the plate instead of eating it, or cutting food into small pieces

 - use of diuretics, laxatives, or diet pills